-Currently, there are two different versions of the PRO V1: the original PRO V1 and the PRO V1x.
-With the latest edition of the PRO V1x, rather than the traditional Surlyn cover, they use a Thermoset Urethane cover which allows the cover to be thinner, reduing necessary trade-offs between distance and controllability.
+Currently, there are two different versions: the original PRO V1 and the PRO V1x.
+With the latest edition of the PRO V1x, rather than the traditional Surlyn cover, they use a Thermoset Urethane cover which allows the cover to be thinner, reducing necessary trade-offs between distance and controllability.

-While soft may be great for some, this does hinder the balls durability.
-This means that you may be headed to the store more often than you like to buy new golf balls, which can be bad when saving up for green’s fees or some high-end golf gadgets.
+While soft may be great for some, this does hinder the its durability.
+This means that you may be headed to the store more often than you like to buy new one, which can be bad when saving up for green’s fees or some high-end golf gadgets.
 However, at the same time you get one of the longest golf balls off the tee, without making too many sacrifices.

 Considering the amount of distance, and even spin that the Titleist can give, this may be a mute point.
 If you want an all around great ball for accuracy, deep distance, and performance, then the Titleist PRO V1 series is the way to go, while still remaining one of the longest hitting golf balls.

 - Very Low Long Game Spin and Penetrating Trajectory